 Indicate from the list, the number of working days or shifts that were lost for the injured worker as result of the incident.
-If the number of working days/shifts lost is not available at the time the report must be submitted (because it is continuing past the required report submission due date), provide an indication of the working days/shifts that are expected to be lost.
+If the number of working days/shifts lost is not available at the time the report must be submitted (because it is continuing past the required due date for report submission), provide an indication of the working days/shifts that are expected to be lost.
 Please contact the OFSC after the report submission if the expected lost days differs from the final actual lost days.